Optimal control of a bioreactor for biofuel production: Problem formulation

 \section{Problem formulation}

-Bioreactors are processes where a living microorganism metabolizes some substrates and consequently grows and produces other metabolites.
+Bioreactors are processes where a living microorganism metabolizes some substrates, consequently grows and produces other metabolites.
 In \cite{biofuels} the authors consider {\it in silico} evolution of a yeast strain, {\it Saccharomyces cerevisiae}, which grows in a fed-batch culture with glucose and xylose and produces ethanol.
 The dynamic model can be applied to a general bioreactor.

 We denote by $V$ the total culture volume, which is assumed to grow linearly with respect to time with constant rate $F$.
 Biomass concentration is denoted by $X$.
-The total biomass in the culture evolves linearly with a growth rate $\mu$.
-Concentrations of feeding substrates (glucose $G$ and xylose $Z$) are characterized by an evolution which takes account of a feeding rate and a compensation term due to metabolism of the microorganism.
-Feeding rates for substrates represent the control we perform on the system and are denoted by $u_1, u_2$.
-The organism metabolizes glucose and xylose with specific rates (or fluxes) $v_g, v_z$.
-Oxygen concentration $O$ is also involved in the bioprocess and represent a further control whose role we analyze in Section~\ref{secox}.
-The produced metabolite we study is ethanol.
-Denoting ethanol concentration by $E$, we assume that the organism produces ethanol proportionally to the total biomass through a specific rate $v_e$.
+The total biomass in the culture evolves linearly with a growth rate $\mu$ depending on substrates concentrations.
+Concentrations of feeding substrates, glucose $G$, xylose $Z$, and oxygen $O$, are characterized by an evolution which takes account of a feeding rate and a compensation term due to metabolism of the microorganism.
+Feeding rates for substrates represent the control we perform on the system and are denoted by $u_1, u_2, u_3$.
+The organisms metabolize glucose, xylose and oxygen with specific rates (or fluxes) $v_g, v_z, v_o$ depending on substrates concentrations.
+The produced metabolite under study is ethanol, with concentration $E$.
+We assume that the organism produces ethanol proportionally to the total biomass through a specific rate $v_e$.
 Therefore, the control system we analyze is

-It is evident from system \r{eq:cs} the parameters $\mu, v_g, v_z, v_e$ depend on evolving variables.
-First of all, oxygen uptake kinetics follows Michaelis-Menten kinetics